How to Check What CPU You Have? (and Its Specs)

 Understanding the CPU Specs

-To truly understand what CPU you have and its capabilities, you need to have a basic understanding of the important CPU specs.
+To truly understand your CPU and its capabilities, you need to understand the important CPU specs.

 Basic CPU Models and the Performance Hierarchy